alimert-demirel/Data_Science_Project_2026/README.md

    - if that fails, run this: `pip install pandas numpy matplotlib seaborn scipy pandas-datareader yfinance scikit-learn` and if necessary: `pip install setuptools`
 4. Run the script: `python analysis_script.py`

-NOTE: EDA visualizations will be automatically saved to the newly generated /figures folder.
+NOTE: EDA and ML visualizations will be automatically saved to the newly generated /figures folder.

-## Exploratory Data Analysis (EDA)
+## Exploratory Data Analysis (EDA) and ML Clusters for VIX Volatility/Fear Gauge
 To understand the baseline behavior of the market and how it behaves around conflicts, I plotted the following distributions.

 ### 1. S&P 500 Price Series